sburns/advanced-redcap-interfaces/slides.md

 Other databases let you add fancy relationships (one-to-one, one-to-many) to your models.

-This decision reduces a lot more complexity and I applaud them for it.
+This decision reduces a lot complexity and I applaud them for it.

 ---

-# REDCap is more than...
+# REDCap is "more" than...

 <br />

+## ...a real database:

+- No administration
+- Easy schema definition

-## ...a spreadsheet because
+## ...a spreadsheet:

 - Client & Server architecture
-- Browser-based.
+- GUI is browser-based
-- User access controls
 - Advanced web features (why we're here today)

 ## Presenter Notes